 With Jennifer Morrison's departure, the story won't be about Emma Swan anymore.
 Instead, her son, Henry (now played by Andrew J. West), will be stepping up as the show's leading hero alongside his daughter, Lucy.
-His journey takes place outside of Storybrooke, years later in another realm.
+His journey takes place outside of Storybrooke many years later.

 Following the finale, one of the biggest questions remains: who is Lucy's mother?
 Edward Kitsis teased that she has an epic romance with Henry, and after the Comic-Con panel, we're pretty confident that he's about to fall head over glass slippers for Cinderella (Dania Ramirez).

-In true Once Upon a Time form, the show will still include flashbacks.
+In true Once Upon a Time form, she has an epic romance with Henry.
 Seeing that the finale includes a big jump forward, we can only assume these scenes will piece together what actually happens to adult Henry and his family after the final battle.

 In addition to flashbacks, we'll be seeing the departed characters again.
-Jennifer Morrison has promised to return, and during the show's Comic-Con panel in July, the creators teased that previous cast members will be back in recurring and guest roles.
+Jennifer Morrison has already filmed her scenes for season seven, and during the show's Comic-Con panel in July, the creators teased that previous cast members will be back in recurring and guest roles.